Phoenix3214/snake/README.txt

 Want to play it?
 Go ahead! ---> https://tombez.github.io/snake/snake.html

+Use arrow keys or WASD to control the snake.
+Try to beat my highscore of 79!

 --- 17-1-2017 D-M-Y ---

 This project started two years ago when I made a snake game while learning JavaScript.